Did you know that scientists and engineers are able to tailor the physical properties of semiconductor materials?

 The ability to tailor these properties to increase elasticity and ductility allows manufacturers to create semiconductor materials appropriate for specific applications and environments.
 This tailoring enables the technology we use in our lives every day.

-Ready to get started with tunable materials?
+Ready to get started with tailored materials?
 Promerus is a global leader in Cyclic Olefin Polymers (COP) and is driven to provide advanced materials solutions for your challenges in semiconductor and optoelectronic applications.
-We encourage you to explore our materials to see what Promerus can do for you.
-Questions?
-Contact us for more information.
+We encourage you to download the Complete Guide to Semiconductor Materials to see what Promerus can do for you.